lukh/frameforge/docs/tutorial.md

 ![alt text](images/71-part-container.png)

-You should drag only one profile to the container...
+You should drag only one object to the container... start by the first sketch, the rest should follow ...
 I don't know why, but FreeCAD is not happy about a group drag.

-Sometime parts and profile get out of the Part Container.
+Sometime parts and profile get out of the Part Container. (mainly fixed now !)

+It allows to group profiles, in a "light" way. profiles can be updated

 ### Fusion